Kings Park, New York

 Local Dining & Shopping

-• Pizzerias & Italian restaurants
+• Pizzerias and Italian restaurants

-• Irish pubs
+• Irish pubs and taverns

 • Casual American eateries

-• Bagel shops & bakeries
+• Bagel shops, delis, and bakeries

-• Asian restaurants
+• Asian restaurants and takeout options

-• Coffee shops
+• Coffee shops and quick breakfast stops

 Real Estate Overview